-How can I make hand walking safer?
+How can I make hand walking my horse safer?

 This may seem like a totally unnecessary article to write, but every now and again I have a brush with panic and realize that now matter how much you love and trust your beasts, they can still kill you and/or themselves in the blink of an eye.
 And yes, it CAN happen to YOU.

 So lets really get back to basics and talk about how to use a halter and lead rope.
 Bear with me here….
 Make sure your halter fits.
 (Read this article here on how to correctly fit a halter.)
 And your halter can breakaway.
 Nylon halters with leather crown pieces are safe and affordable.